 Do we not love reading fables?
 Do we not like being in the world of those not like us?
-Is it not tickling to see animals running a farm with all management principles and falling into same traps?
+Is it not tickling to see animals running a farm with all management principles and falling into the same traps?
 Authors Vijay Govindarajan and Chris Trimble are well-known experts in the field of Innovation Management.
-And have written the famous book on execution challenge.
+They have written the famous book on execution challenge.
 How Stella Saved the Farm is a tale that they weave to put across their points in a very simple and in my opinion the most effective way.

-Authors share that reading this small fable has been more effective than a classroom.
-Or traditional ways of making people understand innovation.
-And the pushes and pulls it requires in organizations.
+Authors share that reading this small fable has been more effective than a classroom or traditional ways of making people understand innovation and the pushes and pulls it requires in organizations.
 Through an animal farm, they have been able to state the problem of why innovation becomes a must for organizations at certain points in time.
-And then how do you deal with the special needs it comes from.
+They go on to explain how do you deal with the special needs it comes from.

 At another level it subtlety takes you through the learning curve that an organization goes through when they embark on an innovation journey.
-If you have championed the cause of Innovation in your organization, I am sure you will find resonance with most of the situations mentioned in the story.
+If you have championed the cause of innovation in your organization, I am sure you will find resonance with most of the situations mentioned in the story.
 Like I did.

 The primary objective of the book is to convey the story of Innovation in a typical organization, but it is also a beautiful example of the strength of storytelling.
 A well-told story with lovable characters could convey the most complex ideas and concepts in a very simple way that people accept far more easily than other ways.

-How Stella Saved the Farm is highly recommended to all Business Innovation enthusiasts and folk tale fans.
+How Stella Saved the Farm is highly recommended to all Business Innovation enthusiasts and folktale fans.